brettz9/update-packages/README.md

 ## To-dos

+1. Find an approach for chunking/timing tasks to avoid heap error.
 1. Support pushing to multiple and alternate remote names besides `origin`.
 1. Test
   1. Master config file (as well as CLI) for indication of:
     1. Which repositories (in subdirectories) to include or exclude
     1. Which remotes to push to if any (by default when available and as exceptions)
 1. Avoid adding commit if will be empty
 1. Allow optional tagging and/or `npm publish`
 1. Add option on whether to confirm updates
 1. Make final list at end of tasks completed, sorted by stage of final